paullockaby/certbot/README.md

 This container prioritizes the Amazon Web Services Route 53 DNS Authenticator for performing the ACME challenge that certbot requires.
-You can change this by adding the new connector to `requirements.txt` and rebuilding the container with the new plugins.
+You can change this by changing the `FROM` line in `Dockerfile` to match the base that you'd like to use and rebuilding the container.

 ## Running on Docker